Ludy87/paths-filter/README.md

   - Use `act -P ubuntu-latest=nektos/act-environments-ubuntu:18.04`.

 ## What's new

+### v4.0.0

+- Provide a `files` input to evaluate an explicit, newline-delimited list of files without invoking Git or the GitHub API.
+- Support `.gitignore`-style rules with the `global-ignore` input so that shared ignore patterns apply to every filter.
+- Introduce the `strict-excludes` safety net to treat any negated rule that matches as a hard stop for the entire filter set.
+- Automatically diff release events against the previous tag to make changelog-style workflows easier to automate.

+### v3 highlights

 - Major release `v3` after upgrading to Node 20 (**breaking change**)
 - Added the `ref` input parameter